| |

 St Paul is the tower, which went up early in the

-it is made of rugged Barnack stone, and is
+rugged Barnack stone, and is elaborately

-fabulously decorated with symbols, most notably
+decorated with symbols, most notably the large

 |